Skip to contents

 plot(me)

-To compute adjusted predictions for each grouping level, add the related random term to the terms-argument.
-In this case, confidence intervals are not calculated, but adjusted predictions are conditioned on each group level (unit-level) of the random effects.
+To compute adjusted predictions for each grouping level (unit-level predictions), add the related random term to the terms-argument.

 me <- predict_response(m, terms = c("c12hour", "e15relat"), type = "random")